Medal of Honor

 High-definition remaster

 At E3 2010, a high-definition version of Frontline, developed by Danger Close Games, was announced.
-The remastered version of Frontline was included in the PlayStation 3 version of Medal of Honor (2010) with updated gameplay options and also trophies support and remastered with high-definition graphics.
-The player has the option to play with the classic gameplay, such as dual stick turning/strafing controls and dual button weapon switching, or modern based gameplay with iron sights, single stick looking and strafing, and button press crouching controls.
-In August 2011, Frontline was released for PlayStation Network.[49]
+The remastered version of Frontline was included in the PlayStation 3 version of Medal of Honor (2010) with updated gameplay options, trophy support, and enhanced graphics.
+Players have the option to play with the classic controls, such as dual stick turning/strafing and dual button weapon switching, or modern based gameplay with iron sights, single-stick looking and strafing, and button press crouching controls.
+In August 2011, Frontline was released for PlayStation Network.[53]

 Notes